Physical distancing: what does it mean?

 Physical distancing during coronavirus (COVID-19): what it might mean for your family

 Physical distancing and staying at home means more time with your family.
 If you’re working, it might mean that you’re balancing supervision of children’s learning, family time and work commitments.
-And if you have children with disability, autism spectrum disorder (ASD) or other conditions, you might also be:
+And if you have autistic children or children with disability or other conditions, you might also be:

 - helping children deal with anxiety about coronavirus (COVID-19) and physical distancing